 Eyelid tumors in dogs are common and can pose health risks if untreated.
-Pet owners should understand tumor types, characteristics, and treatment options.
-Our vets in Charlotte will discuss eyelid surgery for tumor removal, emphasizing benefits, risks, and when surgery is necessary.
+Our vets in Charlotte discuss dog eyelid surgery for tumor removal, emphasizing benefits, risks, and when surgery is necessary.

 A dog's eyelid is an extension of its skin.
 This means that the same types of tumors that can develop in the skin can also develop in the eyelid.
 Eyelid tumors in dogs are typically non-cancerous (benign) and are commonly found in middle-aged and older dogs.
 Dogs have various types of eyelid tumors, each with its own characteristics and implications.